JuanGaleano/isochrone_osm_map_in_R/README.md

-# isochrone_osm_map_in_R
+# Combining isochrones and Open Street Map (OSM) in R

-I generally don't create GithHub repositories on demand, but yesterday (23/01/2025) I published a map on BlueSky  [(see it here)](https://bsky.app/profile/juangaleano.bsky.social/post/3lgf4acl2yc2t) and Michel Friendly asked about the blended color palette I have used.
+Yesterday (23/01/2025) I published a map on BlueSky  [(see it here)](https://bsky.app/profile/juangaleano.bsky.social/post/3lgf4acl2yc2t) and Michel Friendly asked about the blended color palette I have used.
-I have used articles and materials from Dr. Friendly in my dataviz and Digital Cartography classes so many times, that it's impossible to say no in this case.
+I generally don't create GithHub repositories on demand but, I have used articles and materials from Dr. Friendly in my dataviz and Digital Cartography classes so many times, that in this case, I felt obligated to provide an answer.

 You can see the map in question below.